 We’ve all been there – waiting impatiently as a web page takes what seems like forever to load.
 If you’ve ever been so annoyed by waiting that you’ve clicked away from the site, you’re not alone.
-Even a one second decrease in load time can diminish page views by 11%.
+Even a one-second decrease in load time can diminish page views by 11%.
+Site performance matters a lot in any online business.
 A slow website is one of the quickest ways you can drive users away from your site and over to your faster competitors who don’t keep them waiting.

 Here, we’ll explore the importance of site speed, what factors contribute to site speed, and how you can optimize the performance of your website.